-Two Bahá'í Marriage Certificates are to be completed at the marriage ceremony and sent as soon possible to the office of the National Spiritual Assembly.
+Two Bahá'í Marriage Certificate are to be completed at the marriage ceremony and sent as soon possible to the National Assembly's office.

 If the marriage is taking place under the jurisdiction of a local Assembly, two copies of type III certificate are needed.
-Where the marriage takes place directly under the jurisdiction of the National Spiritual Assembly, two copies of type IV certificate are needed.
-For details, please refer to the general guidance note on Bahá'í Marriage, (number 13).
-For samples of the different types of Bahá'í Marriage Certificate, please see the Appendices.
+Where the marriage takes place directly under the jurisdiction of the National Assembly, two copies of type Iv certificate are needed.
+For details, please refer to the general guidance note on Bahá'í Marriage, (number13).
+For samples of the different types of Bahá'í Marriage Certificate, please see in the Appendices.

-Note: After registration of the Bahá'í marriage, a stamped original will be returned to the couple and, where appropriate, a photocopy will be sent to the officiating local Spiritual Assembly.
+Note: After registration of the Bahá'í marriage, a stamped original will be returned to the couple and, where appropriate, a photocopy will be sent to the officiating local Assembly.